Adithya1976/F1tenth_AutoPursuit/README.md

 2. A circular arc is calculated that connects the vehicle's current position to the lookahead point.
 3. The curvature of this arc is used to compute the steering angle required to keep the vehicle on the trajectory.

 The algorithm is simple, computationally efficient, and works well for following smooth trajectories.
+Its current runtime is fixed at 37.3s.

 ## Trajectory Generation
 The **global trajectory** used in this implementation has been generated using **minimum curvature optimization**, which ensures the path is smooth and minimizes unnecessary changes in steering.
 The trajectory generation code is based on a GitHub repository [repo](https://github.com/TUMFTM/global_racetrajectory_optimization.git).